hahow/common-chart/README.md

 ### `common.serviceAccountName`

-The `common.serviceAccountName` template accepts a list of three values:
+The `common.serviceAccountName` template accepts a list of two values:

 - `$top`, the top context
 - `$serviceAccount`, a dictionary of values used in the service account template
-- [optional] the template name of the overrides

 It generates a name suitable for the `serviceAccountName` field of a `Pod` resource.
 It is used like this: